lubuntu-team/manual/source/4/4.1/discover.rst

 Usage
 ------
-Discover allows you to search for applications by using the search box.
+Discover allows you to search for applications by using the :guilabel:`Search` box.
 Clicking on a program will give you a description of it.
 When installing or removing software, you will be prompted for your password.
 You can also browse through different categories on the left clicking on the different categories.
 To move back from a category or search press the :guilabel:`Back` button which functions similar to the back button in a web browser.
 In the results after selecting your program you are looking at you can select a screenshot and get a bigger view of the screenshot click on the screenshot.
 To exit from the screenshot press :kbd:`Escape` or click not on the screenshot.

 On the top bar there is a a back button that is is a leftward pointed arrow to move back.
 There is a rightward pointed arrow to go forward in your history.